abhi3700/My_Learning_NFT/libs/pin-to-ipfs/pinata/generative_nft_art/README.md

 ### Part B: Upload images & metadata (Using JS)

-> - This part can be done using python as there is an unofficial python lib for Pinata: <https://pypi.org/project/pinatapy-vourhey/> which is not updated since 2020.
+> - This part can be done using python as there is no official python lib for Pinata: <https://pypi.org/project/pinatapy-vourhey/>.
 > - So, this part has been done using NodeJS lib for Pinata: <https://www.npmjs.com/package/@pinata/sdk> which is maintained officially on a regular basis.

 1. Sign up for Pinata [here](https://www.pinata.cloud/)
 2. Generate an API Key [here](https://app.pinata.cloud/keys)

    - Make sure the Admin button is selected to have access to all Pinata endpoints.
    - Copy the **PinataAPIKey** and the **SecretAPIKey** to your clipboard.
 We will be using this later.